Download PDF: Structures_Dec2018.pdf

-C3S has developed a 3U CubeSat structure that utilizes a card slot system, as shown in Figure 6‑7, which is intended to provide several stated benefits over the more common PC/104 stack solution.
-These benefits include access to individual cards during integration and testing (PC/104 solutions require de-integration of an entire stack to isolate a single card), improved stack-up tolerance, and better thermal management of individual cards compared to a traditional PC/104 stack, where all cards are connected series and are thermally interdependent 7.
+C3S has developed a 3U CubeSat structure that uses a card slot system which is intended to provide several benefits over the more common PC/104 stack solution.
+These benefits include access to individual cards during integration and testing (PC/104 solutions require de-integration of an entire stack to isolate a single card), improved stack-up tolerance, and better thermal management of individual cards compared to a traditional PC/104 stack, where all cards are connected in series and are thermally interdependent 8.

-There are several companies offering mechanisms for the small spacecraft and smaller markets.
-Although not exhaustive, this section will highlight a few devices for release actuation, component pointing, and boom extension that represent the state of the art for the CubeSat market.
-For deployable mechanisms used for deorbit devices, please refer to the Deorbit chapter.
+There are several companies offering mechanisms for small spacecraft and smaller markets.
+Although not exhaustive, this section will highlight a few devices for release actuation, component pointing, and boom extension, which represent the state-of-the-art for the CubeSat market.
+For deployable mechanisms used for deorbit devices, please refer to the “Deorbit” chapter.

 CDT: Deployable Booms

 Composite Technology Development (CTD) has developed a composite boom called the Stable Tubular Extendable Lock-Out Composite (STELOC), that is rolled up or folded for stowage and deploys using stored strain energy.
-The slit-tube boom, shown in Figure 6‑8 employs an innovative interlocking edge feature along the tube slit that greatly enhances stability.
-The boom can be fabricated in many custom diameters and lengths, offers a small stowed volume, and has a near-zero coefficient of thermal expansion (CTE) 8.
+The slit-tube boom employs an innovative interlocking edge feature along the tube slit that greatly enhances stability.
+The boom can be fabricated in many custom diameters and lengths, offers a small stowed volume, and has a near-zero coefficient of thermal expansion (CTE) 9.

 Tethers Unlimited: 3 DOF Gimbal Mechanism

-Tethers Unlimited offers a 3 DOF gimbal mechanism called the Compact On-Board Robotic Articulator (COBRA).
+Tethers Unlimited offers a 3 degrees of freedom gimbal mechanism called the Compact On-Board Robotic Articulator (COBRA).
 This mechanism provides accurate pointing for sensors and thrusters.
-The COBRA packages down to 100 x 100 x 33.25 mm and weighs 155 grams 9.
-An image of the COBRA is shown in Figure 6.6.
+The COBRA packages down to 100 x 100 x 33.25 mm and weighs 155 grams 10.
+An image of the COBRA is shown below.